Robbocj01/ProgrammingAssignment3/CodeBook.md

           Appropriately labels the data set with descriptive activity names Creates a second, independent tidy data set with the average of each variable for each activity and each subject

-Full details can be found in the README.md file
+The collection of the source data and the transformations listed above were implemented by the run_analysis.R script (see README.md file for usage instructions).